jdde/ParseThisIO/README.md

 ![License](https://img.shields.io/github/license/jdde/ParseThis)

-**ParseThisIO** is a powerful and flexible, tool with zero additional OS dependencies, that makes raw data effortlessly readable and structured for your AI and data processing workflows.
-Whether you're extracting information from PDFs, transforming files into Markdown or preparing data for LLMs and RAG pipelines, **ParseThisIO** gets the job done—quickly, effectively, and with a touch of magic.
+**ParseThisIO** is a powerful and flexible tool with zero additional OS dependencies that makes raw data effortlessly readable and structured for your AI and data processing workflows.
+Whether you're extracting information from PDFs, transforming files into Markdown, or preparing data for LLMs and RAG pipelines, **ParseThisIO** gets the job done—quickly, effectively, and with a touch of magic.
-Just install as a pip package and enjoy, no configuring around with third party tools before you can use this package.
-Just parseThis.io
+Just install as a pip package and enjoy, no configuring around with third-party tools before you can use this package.
+Just parseThis.io.

-For some parsers there are API Key's required.
-They're not required, when you just dont use them - they will error on usage when no api key was found.
+For some parsers, there are API keys required.
+They're not required when you just don't use them—they will error on usage when no API key was found.

-ParseThis aggregates multiple open source projects to avoid re-implementing a file type mapping for content conversion.
+ParseThis aggregates multiple open-source projects to avoid re-implementing a file type mapping for content conversion.

 ## Table of Contents
 - [Features](#features)